Data Centers in Norway

 Power Analysis

-Average Cost Of Power: Industrial electricity rates range from $0.05 to $0.07/kWh, as of September 2025.
-This pricing makes Norway one of the most cost-effective locations for AI and research clusters in Europe.
+Average Cost Of Power: Industrial electricity rates range from $0.05 to $0.07/kWh, as of January 2026.
+This pricing makes Norway a cost-effective location for AI clusters in Europe.
 Low rates from a 96% renewable energy mix allow for predictable operational budgets.

 Power Grid Reliability: The grid is well-engineered and relies on a distributed hydroelectric model.
-This architecture provides redundant, multi-substation support that ensures high uptime for industrial users in major data center corridors.
+This architecture provides redundant, multi-substation support that ensures high uptime for users in major data center corridors.

 Market Access, Business & Tax Climate